aaronbloomfield/ics/hws/hw-rootkits.md

 something that could negatively affect the system.
 A few options exist for that:

-- Email it to your self
+- Email it to yourself
 - Set up [VirtualBox shared
   folders](https://help.ubuntu.com/community/VirtualBox/SharedFolders)
   and save it there -- we recommend this option, since you won't have to reconfigure it each time you wipe your VirtualBox image (you can just run the code from that folder)
+- Use git
 - Install Dropbox

 Once you have backed up your code for this assignment, if you brick